brentschneider/bitstarter/README.md

 ## Troubleshooting Tips:

-1. Issue: When creating server (Warning: express.createServer() is deprecated, express applications no longer inherit from http.Server)
+1. Issue: When creating server

+        (Warning: express.createServer() is deprecated, express
+        applications no longer inherit from http.Server)

+change to

         var express = require('express');